Pakistan–United Arab Emirates relations: History

 However, in recent years, the relationship has been somewhat complicated by the UAE and Pakistan expanding their ties with one another's regional rivals, Qatar and India respectively.
 The UAE has pledged support to Pakistan's Gwadar Port project, and is assisting in the construction of a desalination plant in the city.
 As of 2019, relations again began to improve substantially, with the UAE willing to invest $5 billion in Pakistan's Balochistan province, in order to build an oil refinery.

-In 2015, the UAE was upset at Pakistan's decision to not join the Saudi and UAE war in Yemen, although it did offer other military assistance.
-UAE minister Anwar Gargash said Pakistan would "pay a heavy price" for its lack of support.
+In 2015, Emirati minister Anwar Gargash criticized Pakistan’s decision not to militarily support the Saudi Arabian–led intervention in Yemen against the Houthis.
+According to Gargash the Pakistani parliament’s decision, while still voicing support for the coalition was “contradictory and dangerous and unexpected from Islamabad”.
 Pakistan argued its military was already deployed on the Afghanistan border and an additional war would be a challenge, especially one that was overseas.
 According to some authors, China may have pressured Pakistan to not join the war, fearing that Pakistan's involvement would bring it into a war with Iran and jeopardize Chinese investments in CPEC.

 During the COVID-19 pandemic the UAE had started free testing of Pakistanis residing in the Emirates.
 On 5 May 2020, the authorities of Pakistan raised an issue regarding the repatriation of their citizens from the United Arab Emirates during the COVID-19 pandemic.
 Reuters reported that according to Pakistani officials, the Pakistani workers returning from the Gulf nation had high number of COVID-19 patients.
 The ministry spokeswoman, Aisha Farooqui highlighted that the situation was officially addressed to the UAE authorities, where the virus was believed to be spreading due to the crowded living conditions in the Emirates.
 The Pakistani envoy in the UAE refuted the media reports on the high number of Pakistanis being repatriated while being infected, calling them "exaggerated".
 The UAE Foreign Ministry stated “Everyone on UAE repatriation flights has been tested before departure, and those found to be infected were not allowed to travel.”